 Argan fruit, somewhat reminiscent of an avocado, has a fleshy outside layer surrounding a hard core.
 Locals extract Argan oil from this core, which is used for a variety of things including cooking, shampoo, and skin care.
 The goats actually excrete the core, which people then gather.
 A little gross when you think about it, but whatever works!

 Too bad Argan trees don’t grow in Burke.
-I guess I’ll have to stick with a good Burke tree company.
+I guess I’ll have to stick with a good tree service company in Burke VA.
 I’d love to purchase a goat or two to help mow my trees , wouldn’t you?